alakob/automl_mini/README.md

 ## 🎯 Overview

-AutoML Simple is a Python library designed for rapid prototyping and implementation of automated machine learning workflows.
+AutoML Mini is a Python library designed for rapid prototyping and implementation of automated machine learning workflows.
 Built with **engineering best practices** in mind, it demonstrates clean architecture, comprehensive testing, and production-ready code quality following Python standards.

 ### Key Features